gaurav-321/Mario-Runner/README.md

-# Mario-Runner
+# Mario-Runner 🌟

-## Description

-Mario-Runner is a simple yet engaging Super Mario-inspired game developed using the Pygame library.
+Mario-Runner is an engaging Super Mario-inspired game developed using the Pygame library.
 It features basic gameplay elements such as player movement, enemy interactions, coin collection, and a scrolling background.
-Perfect for beginners interested in learning Python game development!
+Perfect for beginners interested in Python game development!

 ## Features
 - **Player Movement**: Navigate through levels with left, right, and jump controls.
 - **Enemies**: Avoid or defeat enemies that move across the screen.
 - **Coins**: Collect coins to increase your score.